This page contains affiliate links. If you book through them, we may earn a small commission at no extra cost to you. Full disclosure →

 You’ve chosen your destination and set your budget.
 Now it’s time to lock in your transportation and make this trip real.
 Whether you’re flying halfway across the globe, hopping on a scenic train, or planning an epic road trip, booking your transit early can help you save money and avoid last-minute stress.

-There are usually three transportation decisions to make for any trip: how you’ll get to your destination (usually flights), how you’ll move between cities or regions if you’re doing more than one stop (often trains, buses, or short flights), and whether you need a rental car for any leg of the trip.
+There are usually three transportation decisions to make for any trip.
+There’s how you’ll get to your destination (usually flights), how you’ll move between cities or regions if you’re doing more than one stop (often trains, buses, or short flights), and whether you need a rental car for any leg of the trip.
 Let’s break each one down.

 Booking Flights